Things To Consider Before Buying A Greenhouse

 If you are looking to use your greenhouse all year round - consider orienting the ridge of the roof to the east-west to maximise light in the darker months of the year.
 If you will only use the greenhouse during spring and summer, have your ridge run north-south, as this will allow both sides of your greenhouse to get similar amounts of time in the sunlight.
 But if orienting your garden in this manner isn’t an option for you in the space available, don’t be too concerned - domestic greenhouses are rarely large enough to be adversely affected by this.

 Top Tip: Avoid placing your greenhouse near any tall trees!
 Trees will severely hamper the amount of sunlight that reaches your greenhouse, which is a big problem when you’re relying on sunlight being on your greenhouse for the majority of the day.
-There’s always the chance that branches could break off the tree and smash your glass panes too.
+Not to mention that there's always a chance that branches could break off the tree and smash your glass panes too.

 What Size Greenhouse Is Right For Me?

 The size of the greenhouse you opt for will depend on how many crops you’re planning on housing, along with how much space you have available to you in your garden.
-If you have a large garden and plan on using your greenhouse extensively all year round, then you could go for the largest greenhouse available, a 12ft wide Rhino greenhouse.
-However, if you’re just starting out with greenhouses, then a 6ft wide Rhino greenhouse should be more than enough for your requirements.
+If you have a large garden and plan on using your greenhouse extensively all year round, then you could go for a large greenhouse, like our 12ft wide Rhino greenhouse.
+However, if you’re just starting out with greenhouses, then a 6ft wide Rhino greenhouse should provide more than enough space for your requirements and you can always upgrade in the future!

 When it comes to making your final decision, you need to delve deeper into the specifics of the greenhouse, taking into account things such as: